Lillian Glass

-Lillian Glass is an American interpersonal communication and body language expert, media commentator, a litigation consultant, self-help books author, film director and producer, singer/songwriter, and philanthropist.
+Lillian Glass is an American interpersonal communication and body language expert, media commentator, self-help books author and film director and producer.

 Early life and education

 Lillian Glass was born and raised in Miami, Florida, the daughter of businessman Abraham Glass and Rosalee Glass (née Talerman), an interior decorator and actress.

-At the age of 18, she won the title of "Princess of the Americas".

 Glass graduated from Coral Gables Senior High School and was inducted into the "Coral Gables Senior High School Hall of Fame" in 2023.

-Glass received a Bachelor of Science degree from Bradley University in speech and hearing sciences, where she was named one of Glamour Magazines "Top 10 College Girls".
+Glass received a Bachelor of Science degree from Bradley University in speech and hearing sciences, where she was named one of Glamour Magazine's "Top 10 College Girls".
 She earned her Master of Science from the University of Michigan, where she became interested in gender differences in communication and the study of cranial and dental-facial abnormalities.

 She received a doctorate degree from the University of Minnesota and was awarded a Bush Foundation fellowship.
 She majored in communication disorders, with an emphasis on speech and hearing sciences, and minored in clinical genetics.
 Her doctoral dissertation focused on "Psychosocial Perceptions of Speech and Cosmetic Appearance of Patients with Craniofacial Abnormalities".
 She received a post-doctorate in medical genetics at UCLA School of Medicine.
 She and medical geneticist Robert J. Gorlin discovered a new syndrome, Glass Gorlin Syndrome, which was named after them.

-In 2013, Glass attended Pepperdine University's School of Law Straus Institute for Dispute Resolution, where she studied "Mediation".
-In 2016, Glass completed her training in "Divorce & Family Mediation" at the Straus Institute for Dispute Resolution.